JulienH2000/Resistor/README.md

 Converts resistor color code to resistor value.
+This is a personnal tool that comes in handy when working with electronics.